Vector search comparison

 - Large production vector workloads with strict latency service-level objectives.

-- Advanced search products that need hybrid lexical/vector ranking, faceting, or mature search relevance tooling.
+- Advanced search products that need hybrid lexical/vector ranking, faceting, analyzers, or mature search relevance tooling.